-India's Rashtrapati Bhavan isolates 500 over virus scare; Pakistan PM Khan to be tested
+Rashtrapati Bhavan isolates 500 people in coronavirus alarm

-NEW DELHI/ISLAMABAD (Reuters) - About 500 people entered self-isolation in staff quarters of India’s presidential palace on Tuesday, and Pakistan’s prime minister was due to be tested, as the coronavirus spreading through South Asia hit the heart of the region’s governments.
+NEW DELHI/KARACHI (Reuters) - About 500 people entered self-isolation at India’s presidential palace on Tuesday after a worker’s relative tested positive for the coronavirus in the latest alarm close to public figures as the pandemic spreads through densely populated South Asia.

-Afghan President Ashraf Ghani and his wife tested negative for the coronavirus, his spokesman said, after at least 20 palace officials were infected last week.
-In Pakistan, Prime Minister Imran Khan will undergo testing after it was confirmed that the head of the country’s biggest charity organisation, Faisal Edhi, whom he met last week, had contracted COVID-19.
+Afghan President Ashraf Ghani and his wife had tested negative for the coronavirus, his spokesman said, after at least 20 palace officials were infected last week.

-In India, the alarm was raised at President Ram Nath Kovind’s residence in Delhi after the daughter-in-law of a sanitation worker living in employee quarters tested positive.
-Neither Kovind, 74, nor his aides would self-isolate as they would not have come into contact with lower-level workers, officials said.
-The president has a mostly ceremonial role.

-The families of palace workers living in 114 apartments on the grounds were ordered to stay inside, and seven members of the sanitation worker’s family were moved to quarantine.
+In Pakistan, the head of the biggest charity organisation, Faisal Edhi, said he had contracted COVID-19, raising concern because he met Prime Minister Imran Khan last week.
+Khan’s office was not immediately available for comment.

-India’s 1.3 billion people have been ordered to remain indoors for 40 days under a nationwide lockdown to slow the spread of the virus.
+India’s 1.3 billion people have been ordered to remain indoors for 40 days under a nationwide lockdown to slow the spread of the virus so that the country’s hospitals are not overwhelmed by a flood of infections.

-Indian authorities have confirmed 18,984 cases of COVID-19, including 603 deaths, a low toll compared with Western countries with much smaller populations, though officials say a lack of testing may mean many more cases have not been reported.
+Indian authorities have confirmed 18,984 cases of COVID-19, including 603 deaths from the respiratory disease, a relatively low toll compared with Western countries with much smaller populations, though health officials say a lack of widespread testing may mean many more cases have not been reported.

+The alarm was raised at President Ram Nath Kovind’s residence in the centre of Delhi after the daughter-in-law of a sanitation worker living in employee quarters there tested positive for COVID-19, officials said.

+Neither Kovind, 74, nor his aides were required to self-isolate as they would not have come into contact with lower-level workers on the premises, officials said.

+“It may be clarified that to date no employee of the President’s Secretariat has tested positive for COVID-19 and the Secretariat along with the Local Administration are taking all the preventive measures required under the government guidelines,” Kovind’s office said in a statement.

+Under India’s constitution, the president is a titular head of the republic only with the prime minister and his cabinet holding the executive powers.

-An employee of India’s parliament has also tested positive, but did not come to work, an official said.
-The administrative wing of the legislature reopened on Monday as part of a staggered exit from the lockdown.
+An employee of India’s parliament has also tested positive, but did not come to work, an official said, as the administrative wing of the legislature reopened on Monday as part of a staggered exit from the lockdown.

-While the total number of confirmed infections is rising, Indian health officials said the speed of transmission was slowing thanks to the lockdown, in place until May 3.
+While the total number of confirmed infections is still increasing, Indian health officials said the speed of transmission was slowing thanks to the lockdown, which at the moment is due to be lifted on May 3.

 The “doubling rate” - the number of days it takes infections to multiply by two - had increased to 7.5 days, up from 3.4 days before the lockdown, health ministry joint secretary Lav Agarwal said.
 “This is an extremely positive trend,” he said.

-The prime minister has held a number of meetings over the last few days, including chairing a cabinet meeting on Tuesday.
-He met the president and intelligence chief a day earlier.

-Pakistan has relaxed its lockdown to allow essential industries and services to resume operations.
-It also lifted restrictions on mosque congregations as the Muslim holy month of Ramadan starts later this week.

-In Afghanistan, Ghani, 70, had limited most of his contact with staff to digital communication after some came down with COVID-19.
+Elsewhere in South Asia, Afghan President Ghani, 70, had limited most of his contact with staff to digital communication after some of them came down with COVID-19.

 “The president is healthy and is leading government efforts on all fronts.
 All precautions are in place to make sure his work environment is safe and healthy,” his spokesman, Sediq Sediqqi, said on Twitter.